Table of Contents

 Dewatering centrifuges manufactured by established brands have extremely heavy-duty construction, which leads to exceptionally high service life.
-It is not uncommon for Alfa Laval decanter centrifuges to have service lives over 50 years.
+It is not uncommon for Alfa Laval decanter centrifuges to have service lives of over 50 years.

-Comparatively, filter and screw presses have much higher failure rates, and shorter service lives in the 10 to 15 years range.
+Comparatively, filter and screw presses have much higher failure rates and shorter service lives in the 10 to 15 years range.

 Like most industrial equipment, industrial centrifuges also have inherent disadvantages when compared to other dewatering technologies.
 The following are some of the disadvantages of dewatering centrifuges.

-The cost difference between presses and decanter centrifuges for dewatering is not in multiples but fractionally more, which makes dewatering centrifuge attractive as a long-term dewatering solution.
+The cost difference between presses and decanter centrifuges for dewatering is not in multiples but fractionally more, which makes the dewatering centrifuge attractive as a long-term dewatering solution.